calcom/cal.com/packages/features/ee/organizations/README.md

    4. **`NEXTAUTH_COOKIE_DOMAIN`**: In case of local development, this variable should be set to `.cal.local` to be able to accept session cookies in subdomains as well otherwise it should be set to the corresponding environment such as `.cal.dev`, `.cal.qa` or `.cal.com`.
 If you choose another subdomain, the value for this should match the apex domain of `NEXT_PUBLIC_WEBAPP_URL` with a leading dot (`.`)
    5. **`ORGANIZATIONS_ENABLED`**: Should be set to `1` or `true`
    6. **`STRIPE_ORG_MONTHLY_PRICE_ID`**: For dev and all testing should be set to your own testing key.
 Or ask for the shared key if you're a core member.
    7. **`ORGANIZATIONS_AUTOLINK`**: Optional.
-Should be set to `1` or `true` to let new signed-up users using external providers such as Google join the corresponding organization based on the email domain name.
+Set to `1` or `true` to let new signed-up users using external providers such as Google join the corresponding organization based on the email domain name.
 4. Add `app.cal.local` to your host file, either:
    a. `sudo npx hostile app.cal.local`
    b.
 Add it yourself